 The results of the Brexit referendum of 23 June 2016 turned this dynamic on its head and the Chamber invested itself in a series of informative meetings and seminars in the following weeks and months to prepare its members from both countries for the new economic exchange rules under reconstruction.

 Deliberately placing itself in a context of “positive thinking”, the Chamber encouraged its members to adopt an attitude of calm, determination and pragmatism to prepare for all options, insisting on the fact that a “no deal” would be a disadvantage for companies, member States and for the European Union.

 On 31 January 2019, the Chamber announced a strategic initiative in collaboration with the consulting firm PwC and the DIT of the British Embassy in France to create the Think Tank “Cross-Channel Institute, for the promotion of Franco-British sustainable prosperity”.

 “Yes to the Political Brexit but Yes to the Economic Remain”

 On December 24, 2021, an Agreement between the United Kingdom and the European Union has been signed, guaranteeing the preservation of a healthy and stable economic relationship.

 More than ever, the Franco-British Chamber, private and non-political, is dedicated to representing and supporting the development of French and British companies of all sizes and activities on both sides of the Channel through its powerful business network, which generates opportunities and growth through goodwill and dynamic trust.

-In 2023, the Franco-British Chamber will celebrate its 150th anniversary.
+In 2023, the Franco-British Chamber celebrates its 150th anniversary.